pohagan72/Exact_Transcription/README.md

 Creates an exact transcription from audio, including pauses and "ah" or "um" type statements
 ---------------------------------------

-Index.html files goes into a subdirectory called Templates under the same location as the python file is placed.
+Index.html file goes into a subdirectory called Templates under the same location as the python file is placed.

 ---------------------------------------